Mexidol (Ethylmethylhydroxypyridine Succinate)

 151 patients with hemispheric ischemic stroke.
 EMHPS (mexidol) administration vs placebo.
 Neurological status assessed.

-EMHPS administration IMPROVED neurological status of patients vs placebo.
+EMHPS administration improved neurological status of patients vs placebo.
 Statistically significant benefit established.
-Foundational positive RCT supporting Russian regulatory approval for ischemic stroke.
+Foundational positive clinical trial supporting Russian regulatory approval for ischemic stroke.
 Russian-language publication limits Western evidence assessment.

 2